safwankdb/AdventOfCode2020/README.md

 ```

 ## Q13
-Notice that all numbers are prime, se Chinese Remaider Theorem.
+Notice that all numbers are prime, use Chinese Remaider Theorem.
 [CRT implementation](https://www.geeksforgeeks.org/using-chinese-remainder-theorem-combine-modular-equations/) from geeksforgeeks.